-The accounts used to produce the 2020/21 group accounts are unaudited, except those of Nottingham City Homes Ltd and Blueprint Limited Partnership whose accounts are audited.
+The accounts used to produce the 2020/21 group accounts are audited, except for Robin Hood Energy Ltd which is in administration.

 Copies of the accounts can be obtained from Companies House, Crown Way, Cardiff CF14 3UZ unless otherwise stated in sections 6.5.1 to 6.5.3 below.